Rebuild by Design

 The BIG Team/Rebuild By Design

-'Rebuild by Design' is shown at the same time as the big exhibition 'Rain is coming - how climate change adaptation can create better cities' on Level 1.
-It gives us an international perspective on how to adapt our cities to climate change.
+'Rebuild by Design' was showed at the same time as the big exhibition 'Rain is coming - how climate change adaptation can create better cities' on Level 1.
+It gave us an international perspective on how to adapt our cities to climate change.

-The exhibition is supported by Realdania and is developed by Rebuild by Design in cooperation with The Danish Architecture Center.
+The exhibition was supported by Realdania and developed by Rebuild by Design in cooperation with The Danish Architecture Center.